Writing the thesis proposal

 Time line regarding this Step

-In some exceptional case, the proposal stage can run much longer than scheduled.
-For example, if we mutually agree that we would like to write down the entire methodology part prefectly in the proposal.
-In such a case, the proposal can run even up to two months and finishes a few weeks before the first draft.
-Please do not feel discouraged if the process is getting longer: you just have to start the analysis part in parallel!
+In some exceptional case, the proposal stage can run much longer than expected, for example, if we mutually agree that we would like to write down the entire methodology part.
+In such a case, finishing the proposal can take up to two months and finishes a few weeks before the first draft of the thesis.
+Please do not feel discouraged if the thesis proposal stage is getting longer: you can start the analysis in parallel!

 Back to general instructions Next Step